-The herb garden is extremely popular with visitors and widely regarded as one of the best collections of herbs in Queensland.
-The herb garden boasts over 500 species of culinary, medicinal, industrial and native herbs including many rare and delicate species.
+The Herb Garden was the second part of the Gardens to be developed in the 1970s.
+The garden is extremely popular with visitors and widely regarded as one of the best collections of herbs in Queensland.
+The garden boasts over 300 species of culinary, medicinal, industrial and native herbs including many rare and delicate species.

-This popular water feature has been designed to simulate a natural pond system that is created from a spring that has formed under rocks.
-"Chorizema" is the name of a Redcliffe wild flower, which derives from a Greek meaning "dance for joy near water."
-Sometimes the graceful tree frog Litoria gracilenta can be seen perched nearby.
+This photographic water feature has been designed by local TAFE staff and students under the direction of Bob Evans to simulate a natural pond and creek system originating from a natural spring.
+"Chorizema" is the name of a small multi-stemmed plant which derives from the Greek meaning "dance near water."

 If you are coming from the:

 - South - Cross the Houghton Highway, follow the Hornibrook Esplanade and then turn left into Victoria Avenue.

 - North - follow Anzac Avenue to Redcliffe and turn right into Victoria Avenue.

 - Entry to the Botanic Gardens is via George or Henzell Streets.

 An extensive network of walking paths allows easy access to most areas.
 General parking is available in George Street with off-street access for people with a disability and disabled parking spaces

 Details about the Council volunteer program are available

 online.
 Alternatively, to find out more about volunteering with the Friends of Redcliffe Botanic Gardens, please